 \section{Acknowledgements}

-We thank Monica Colpi for discussions.
-D.C.~is supported by STFC Grant No.~ST/T001011/1.
-J.S.~is supported by NSF Grant No.~2207880.
-D.G.~is supported by ERC Starting Grant No.~945155--GWmining, Cariplo Foundation Grant No.~2021-0555, MUR PRIN Grant No.~2022-Z9X4XS, Italian-French University (UIF/UFI) Grant No.~2025-C3-386, MUR Grant ``Progetto Dipartimenti di Eccellenza 2023-2027'' (BiCoQ), MSCA Fellowship No.~101064542--StochRewind, MSCA Fellowship No.~101149270--ProtoBH, MUR Young Researchers Grant No.~SOE2024-0000125, and the ICSC National Research Centre funded by NextGenerationEU.~Our simulations were run on the University of Hawai\okina i's high-performance supercomputer KOA.~The technical support and advanced computing resources from University of Hawai\okina i Information Technology Services – Cyberinfrastructure, funded in part by the NSF MRI award No.~1920304, are gratefully acknowledged.~
+We thank Monica Colpi for discussions.~D.C.~is supported by STFC Grant No.~ST/T001011/1.~J.S.~is supported by NSF Grant No.~2207880.~D.G.~is supported by ERC Starting Grant No.~945155--GWmining, Cariplo Foundation Grant No.~2021-0555, MUR PRIN Grant No.~2022-Z9X4XS, Italian-French University (UIF/UFI) Grant No.~2025-C3-386, MUR Grant ``Progetto Dipartimenti di Eccellenza 2023-2027'' (BiCoQ), MSCA Fellowship No.~101064542--StochRewind, MSCA Fellowship No.~101149270--ProtoBH, MUR Young Researchers Grant No.~SOE2024-0000125, and the ICSC National Research Centre funded by NextGenerationEU.~J.S. thanks the IPPP for hospitality and acknowledges an IPPP DIVA fellowship to support the visit.~J.S. and D.G. thank the organizers of the International Congress of Basic Science (Beijing, 2025).~Our simulations were run on the University of Hawai\okina i's high-performance supercomputer KOA.~The technical support and advanced computing resources from University of Hawai\okina i Information Technology Services – Cyberinfrastructure, funded in part by the NSF MRI award No.~1920304, are gratefully acknowledged.~